bbauska/Coursera-Bootstrap/readme.md

 The jQuery Syntax is all implemented using the dollar sign.

-The dollar sign at the start of a sentence implies that this defines and accesses jQuery\'s library plugins that are available.
+The dollar sign at the start of a sentence implies that this defines and accesses jQuery&apos;s library plugins that are available.

 Now whenever we use the dollar sign, you also supply a selector.